sandervonk/LC/multi.md

 $2x - 3y + z = 6$

 #### Parallel and Orthogonal Planes
-To find if plarnes are perpendicular or parallel, find the dot product of their normal vectors $\vec n$.
+To find if planes are perpendicular or parallel, find the dot product of their normal vectors $\vec n$.

 ##### Example 1
 > Determine if the planes are perpendicular, parallel, or neither: